xy7313/xy7313.github.io/_posts/2017-08-01-React-start.md

 </script>
 ```

-4. Components parts of your website, entire application is made up of components.
+4. Components: parts of your website, entire application is made up of components.

 5. Super component:
 ```